Armidale Teachers' College: Heritage listing

 The C.B.
 Newling Centre gardens are of State significance as a memorial to students and staff who fell during World War Two.
-Parents of those College servicemen and women were invited to attend the Memorial Services dedicated to the memory of those who had fallen.
-The Friday Assembly became a regular feature of College life during the war and was refined as the casualty lists grew and students were killed.
-Memorials include: an entrance gateway with the inscription 'Men of College who gave their lives in the service of their country in World War 1938–45'; a memorial rosemary hedge, situated at the top of the main driveway leading from the memorial gates; a Book of Remembrance, unveiled in 1949; and a timber Honour Roll unveiled in 2003.
+Parents of those college servicemen and women were invited to attend the Memorial Services dedicated to the memory of those who had fallen.
+The Friday Assembly became a regular feature of college life during the war and was refined as the casualty lists grew and students were killed.
+Memorials include: an entrance gateway with the inscription 'Men of college who gave their lives in the service of their country in World War 1938–45'; a memorial rosemary hedge, situated at the top of the main driveway leading from the memorial gates; a Book of Remembrance, unveiled in 1949; and a timber Honour Roll unveiled in 2003.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The C. B. Newling Centre is of State research potential for providing an opportunity to investigate the way that an institution during World War Two set out to commemorate the fallen: initially by moving formal ceremonies held in the college auditorium and later by the construction of varied memorials including a gateway, rosemary hedge, Remembrance Book and Honour Rolls.

-The surviving glass windows designed by the Australian artist, Howard Carter, provide an opportunity for a comparative study of the work of this artist as well as a study of stained glass windows in the wider community.
+The surviving glass windows designed by the Australian artist, Norman Carter, provide an opportunity for a comparative study of the work of this artist as well as a study of stained glass windows in the wider community.

 The discovery of Aboriginal remains during the demolition of the Armidale Gaol in 1929 also raises the potential for further archaeological findings to be made on the site.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The C.B.
 Newling Centre is rare in the State context in that it is the first teacher education building to be constructed in N.S.W. outside the Sydney Metropolitan area.
 It is a rare institution because of the political association with the movement to establish a University College in Armidale and the New State Movement.